ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

-﻿# Operations : How to Add ETL
+# Operations: How to Add ETL

 You can add ETL task by using **AddEtlOperation**.